jalves-d/ForeignExchange/README.md

 ## Configuration Steps

 ### 1. Clone the Repository
- - Clone the ForeignExchange repository to your local machine using Git:
+ - Clone the ForeignExchange repository to your local machine using Git or download it in Zip format and extract it:

 ```powershell
 git clone <repository-url>